college of engineering white

 Background Research

-for background research/Inspiration, we focused mainly on one device called the Creepster Crawler.
+For background research/Inspiration, we focused mainly on one device called the Creepster Crawler.
 This product most closely fit our initial ideas and was suggested to us by the family.
 It utilizes a 7-point adjustable harness suspended by a 4-wheeled frame.
 It does not however, provide any head and neck support.

 Concept Design 1